antarctica/packer-vm-templates/README.md

     $ packer build templates/ubuntu-14.04-amd64.json

 Packer will begin by downloading installation media (ISO) if not already cached, then boot a new VM and install the OS.
 After rebooting SSH will be used to configure the OS before shutting down the Vm and exporting it as a Vagrant box.
 This process is non-interactive and takes between 10-15 minutes where install media is cached.
+Note: You can tell Packer to use a single builder using the `-only` flag.

+E.g.

+    $ packer build -only=vmware-iso templates/ubuntu-14.04-amd64.json

 Once built two artefacts will be created in the `output` directory: